 The flower has a chequered pattern in shades of purple, or is sometimes pure white.
-It flowers from March to May, Its also quite rare in the wild.
-They like Moist well drained soil.
-Can take one-two year’s to flower after replanting.
+It flowers from March to May, it’s also quite rare in the wild.
+They like moist well drained soil.

 Plant 12cm (5in) deep, well-drained soil, taking care not to damage the fragile bulbs.
 Also a little sand or gravel in the hole for good drainage if possible.